Meningitis

 - Only if there is likely to be a clinically significant delay in transfer: give IV / IM ceftriaxone or benzylpenicillin outside of hospital

-Secondary Care Guidelines
+Secondary Care Management

 Investigation and Diagnosis